 How can I start a career in public sector and government?

-For other jobs, the subjects you’ll need to study depend on the area you might want to go into.
-For example, if you’re interested in becoming a diplomat, a language degree could be very useful.
+For certain jobs, the subjects you’ll need to study depend on the area you might want to go into.
+For example, if you’re interested in becoming a diplomat, a languages degree could be very useful.

-Most public sector jobs involve working closely with colleagues and the public, so having some customer service or management experience will come in useful too whatever the role.
+Many public sector jobs involve working closely with colleagues and the public, so having some customer service experience will come in useful too whatever the role.

 The civil service runs a fast track apprenticeship scheme each year for young people aged 18-21 with at least 5 GCSEs, which gives you the chance to train for managerial roles.
 Find out more in Useful Links.

 Civil Service fast stream, economist, researcher.
 Many MPs will recruit graduates or postgraduates as assistants.
 Social workers will need a degree or post-grad qualification in social work.
 Civil servants have a range of degrees, but qualifications in Economics, Business, Modern Languages, Sciences and English can be useful for a range of roles.

 If you think politics might be your thing, get involved in the Youth Parliament or similar organisations to get a feel for debate and campaigning.

 Also, figure out what you believe in and join a political party!

 What public sector and government qualifications are available?